The river of forgetfulness

 But I, too, am a changed person, and what I bring to shrines these days surely aren't the things I would have brought to them had I made any shrines in my teens.
 Take the following example: Although I am still obsessed with memorable quotes and their exact phrasing in any given language, and still prefer to consume Japanese media in English rather than German whenever possible – despite German being the one language I truly love and identify with – I have become interested in translation comparison over the years.
 I suppose you could also call it a natural consequence.
 So when I make shrines now, I don't prize the English wording above everything; instead, I am able to see what I can bring to the international community by comparing the English with the German (and sometimes French) translation.
 It's... funny when I think about it that way, given how obsessively I pursued English and consumed things in that language with the sole purpose to adhere to the English wording.
 It's a very melancholic feeling, realizing and understanding what was "lost" and what has been gained.

 It took another three years for me to return to the community in 2015 after my first shrine, and for me to fully immerse myself in the hobby.
-I'm fortunate that Amassment was – is – still going strong by the time I decided I was ready, despite shrining having seemingly gone out of fashion.
+I'm fortunate that new shrines were still being made by the time I decided I was ready, despite shrining having seemingly gone out of fashion.
 I owe a lot to fandom and all the wonderful creative minds, the shrining community in particular, and I am so happy to have reached the point where I can be an active part in all of it.
-Because if there's one thing that I know, it's that this is where I belong. ❤
+Because if there's one thing that I know, it's that this is what I've always wanted to do. ❤

 Connecting with others aside, you may ask yourself why it is that I spend so much time thinking and writing about fictional characters, and why it is that I still wanted to get into shrining even though by the time I joined the community, there already were plenty of other outlets to strike up conversations with others and to speak of your love.